phayes/sidefuzz/README.md

 SideFuzz works with Go, C, C++ and other langauges that compile to wasm.

 The wasm module should provide two exports:

 1. Memory exported to "memory"

 2. A function named "sidefuzz" that takes two `i32` arguments.
 The first argument is a pointer to the start of the input array, the second argument is the length of the input array.

 The `sidefuzz` function will be called repeatedly during the fuzzing process.

+## FAQ

+1. Why wasm?

+Web Assembly allows us to precisely track the number of instructions executed, the type of instructions executed, and the amount of memory used.
+This is much more precise than other methods such as tracking wall-time or counting CPU cycles.

+2. Why do I alway need to build in release mode?

+Many constant-time functions include calls to variabler-time `debug_assert!` that get removed during a release build.
+Rust's and LLVM optimizer may also mangle supposedly constant-time code in the name of optimization, introducing subtle timing vulnerabilities.
+Runnig in release mode let's us surface these issues.

+3. I need an RNG (Random Number Generator).
+What do?

+You should make use of a PRNG with a static seed.
+While this is a bad idea for production code, it's great for fuzzing.